Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 - Does it smell like a gym bag?

-The answers to those four questions will tell you everything you need to know about your rain protection.
+The answers to those questions will tell you everything you need to know about your rain protection.

 Team Cover or Team Liner?
 Which side of the debate are you on?
 Have you had a rain cover fail on you in spectacular fashion, or found a setup that works perfectly?
 Share your experience in the comments!